Why and what?

 How to read the similarity report

-It is perfectly natural for a submitted document to match against sources in the database, for example if you have used quotes.
+It is perfectly natural for a submitted document to match against sources in the database, for example, if you have used quotes.

-This video shows how to read the various reports
+This video shows how to read the various reports.

-This video shows how the Document viewer works
+This video shows how the Document viewer works.

 Academic Integrity and Plagiarism

-Everyone involved in teaching and research at Maastricht University shares in the responsibility for maintaining academic integrity (see Scientific Integrity).
+Everyone involved in teaching and research at Maastricht University shares the responsibility for maintaining academic integrity (see Scientific Integrity).
 All academic staff at UM are expected to adhere to the general principles of professional academic practice at all times.

 Sources used

-iThenticate compares the submitted work to 60 million scholarly articles, books, and conferences proceedings from 115,000 scientific, technical, and medical journals, 114 million Published works from journals, periodicals, magazines, encyclopedias, and abstracts, 68 billion current and archived web pages.
+iThenticate compares the submitted work to 60 million scholarly articles, books, and conference proceedings from 115,000 scientific, technical, and medical journals, 114 million Published works from journals, periodicals, magazines, encyclopedias, and abstracts, 68 billion current and archived web pages.

 Checking PhD theses